Joverral/Roll.Swipe.Win/README.md

 I did learn a lot on just trying to get it up and running on an android SDK and it was in the google play store as a private alpha link, but was delisted for some reason.
 I should look into re-upping it, just for fun.

+I do have a webgl version [here]( http://joshv.itburns.net/RollingWebGL/)

-Here's a Video of the gameplay (click to play):
+Here's a Video of the gameplay (click to play the video):

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=EFnwbIVEqeM